CERVICAL CANCER SCREENING OVERVIEW

 Pap tests can find cervical cancer and precancer in the early stages when it can be treated, and thus may reduce the number of deaths from cervical cancer.
 This article reviews tests used to screen for cervical cancer and a description of both normal and abnormal Pap test results.

 The evaluation and treatment of abnormal Pap tests are discussed separately.
-(See "Patient information: Management of atypical squamous cells (ASC-US and ASC-H) and low grade cervical squamous intraepithelial lesions (LSIL) (Beyond the Basics)" and "Patient information: Management of high grade cervical squamous intraepithelial lesions (HSIL) and glandular abnormalities (AGC) (Beyond the Basics)" and "Patient information: Treatment of precancerous cells of the cervix (Beyond the Basics)".)
+(See "Patient information: Follow-up of low-grade abnormal Pap tests (Beyond the Basics)" and "Patient information: Follow-up of high-grade abnormal Pap tests (Beyond the Basics)" and "Patient information: Management of a cervical biopsy with precancerous cells (Beyond the Basics)".)

 CERVICAL CANCER RISK FACTORS